Career Timeline of Jill Biden: Major Achievements and Milestones

 2020: Cancer Moonshot 2020

-During 2016, Jill Biden accompanied her husband on a listening tour for Cancer Moonshot 2020, an effort he was leading.
+During 2016, Jill Biden was present with her husband on a listening tour for Cancer Moonshot 2020.

-In 2020, Jill Biden played a key role in her husband Joe Biden's decision to run in the United States presidential election.
+In 2020, Jill Biden was a key participant in the decision-making process about the possibility of her husband running in the 2020 United States presidential election.

 2020: Role in Vice-Presidential Selection and DNC Speech

-In 2020, Jill Biden played a significant role in the selection of Kamala Harris as Joe Biden's running mate.
-She spoke at the Democratic National Convention from her former classroom, drawing parallels between family and national healing.
-She also campaigned in Pennsylvania, emphasizing the importance of women's votes.
+In 2020, Jill Biden was heavily involved in the selection of Kamala Harris as the vice-presidential nominee.
+She spoke at the virtual 2020 Democratic National Convention, drawing parallels between family suffering and the nation's plight.
+During the general election, she campaigned in Pennsylvania, emphasizing the importance of women voting.

 On January 20, 2021, Jill Biden's husband was inaugurated as president.
-Jill became the first spouse since Barbara Bush to have been both Second Lady and First Lady and the first since Pat Nixon to hold the roles non-consecutively.
-At 69, she was also the oldest to assume the role of First Lady and the first Italian American First Lady.
+Jill became the first spouse since Barbara Bush to have been both Second Lady and First Lady, and the first since Pat Nixon to hold those roles non-consecutively.
+At 69, she was the oldest first lady to assume the position and the first Italian American first lady.

-In June 2021, Joe and Jill Biden visited Cornwall in the United Kingdom for the 47th G7 summit.
+In June 2021, Joe and Jill Biden visited Cornwall in the United Kingdom to attend the 47th G7 summit.
 Jill Biden and the Duchess of Cambridge visited primary school students and participated in a roundtable discussion focusing on early childhood education.
-They also co-authored an op-ed that was published by CNN about early childhood care.
+The pair also penned an op-ed that was published by CNN about early childhood care.

-In July 2021, Jill Biden made her first solo trip abroad as First Lady, visiting Tokyo.
-She met with Japanese Prime Minister Yoshihide Suga and his wife Mariko Suga, Emperor Naruhito, and American athletes at the 2020 Summer Olympic Games.
-She also attended the Olympics opening ceremony.
+In July 2021, Jill Biden made her first solo trip abroad as the first lady, visiting Tokyo.
+She met with Japanese Prime Minister Yoshihide Suga and his wife, Mariko Suga, and Emperor Naruhito.
+She also visited American athletes at the 2020 Summer Olympic Games and attended the Olympics opening ceremony.

 September 2021: Return to In-Person Teaching

-In September 2021, Jill Biden returned to in-person teaching at NOVA, emphasizing the Biden administration's push to get students and teachers back to physical schools.
-Security measures for her classes were increased.
-She retained her reputation as a tough grader.
+In September 2021, Jill Biden returned to in-person teaching at NOVA, highlighting the Biden administration's emphasis on returning students and teachers to physical schools.
+She remarked, "Thank God we all got off Zoom".
+Security was increased for her classes.

 October 2021: Visit to Vatican City and Rome

-In October 2021, the Bidens visited Vatican City and met with Pope Francis to discuss world poverty and climate change.
-They also visited Rome for the G20 Leaders' Summit, where Jill Biden met with Serena Cappello, wife of Italian Prime Minister Mario Draghi, and Brigitte Macron, wife of French President Emmanuel Macron.
-Additionally, she visited families of American troops in Naples.
+In October 2021, the Bidens visited Vatican City, where they met with Pope Francis to discuss world poverty and climate change.
+In the same month, the couple visited Rome to attend the G20 Leaders' Summit.
+Jill Biden met with Serena Cappello, wife of Italian Prime Minister Mario Draghi, and Brigitte Macron, wife of French President Emmanuel Macron.
+She also visited the families of American troops in Naples.

-In November 2021, the Joining Forces program joined the Elizabeth Dole Foundation and Wounded Warrior Project in launching the Hidden Helpers Coalition.
-This initiative was designed to create supportive programming for children of wounded, ill, or injured service members or veterans and partnered with 78 organizations.
+In November 2021, the Joining Forces program joined the Elizabeth Dole Foundation and Wounded Warrior Project in launching Hidden Helpers Coalition, an initiative designed to create supportive programming for 2.3 million children of wounded, ill, or injured service members or veterans.

 March 2023: Women's History Month Event

-In March 2023, Jill Biden hosted a Women's History Month event, calling on men to fight for women's rights and hosted the International Women of Courage Award at the White House.
+In March 2023, Jill Biden hosted a Women's History Month event calling on men to step up and protect women's rights.
+She also hosted the International Women of Courage Award ceremony.

 October 2023: Girls Leading Change Celebration